algotrade-course/Group7/README.md

 ## Data Collection and Processing

-Historical market information for the VN30 Index Futures was directly retrieved from a PostgreSQL database containing minute-level trading data.
+Historical market information for the VN30 Index Futures was directly retrieved from a Google Drive link containing tick-level trading data.
 The information contained price, volume, and symbol data for a few contract months.
 The data was resampled to 1-minute frequency and cleaned to remove missing values after being gathered.
 Technical indicators such as SMA20, SMA50, Bollinger Bands, resistance/support levels, and average volume were computed and saved in separate in-sample and out-of-sample CSV files utilizing the `helper.compute_indicators()` function.

 ## Trading Algorithm Implementation